On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ3:

-While software analytics tools are put in place to ease the work for developers, the design and deployment of such tools do not take into account the evolving nature of software projects, instead relying on stationary ML models (and RFS).
-Through our RQs, we observe that the performance of an LL setup can match, if not improve, that of an RFS setup, while considerably reducing the computational effort of updating the model by a coefficient $coef\_rel$ of 2-40, even when taking into account the more frequent update scheduling.
+While software analytics tools are being adopted in industry to ease the work for developers, the design and deployment of such tools do not take into account the evolving nature of software projects, instead relying on stationary ML models (and RFS).
+Through our RQs, we observe that the performance of an LL setup can match, if not improve, that of an RFS setup, while considerably reducing the computational effort of updating the model by a coefficient $coef\_rel$ of 2-40.
 The speedup of individual model updates of the LL setup compared to RFS reduces energy consumption but also allows more frequent updates to keep the models up-to-date, addressing drift.

 One aspect of software analytics models that was ignored until now is the human interpretation of said models, as an updated model might convey a contradictory message to developers compared to prior versions, for example when the age of a file at one time step would correlate with higher risk, yet at the next step would correlate with lower risk.